Kong/docs.konghq.com/app/_hub/kong-inc/ai-response-transformer/how-to/_index.md

 * The LLM configuration, which uses the same [configuration options](/hub/kong-inc/ai-proxy/configuration/) as the AI Proxy plugin.
 * The prompt (and additional options) containing the **instructions** for the LLM, which will transform your request.

-See the same LLM block in the context of the AI Proxy plugin, and the AI Response Transformer plugin:
+See the same LLM block in the context of the AI Proxy plugin and the AI Response Transformer plugin:

 {% navtabs %}